Bussard ramjet: Laser Powered Interstellar Ramjet

 Beamed energy coupled with a vehicle scooping hydrogen from the interstellar medium is another variant.
 A laser array in the solar system beams to a collector on a vehicle which uses something like a linear accelerator to produce thrust.
 This solves the fusion reactor problem for the ramjet.
 There are limitations because of the attenuation of beamed energy with distance.

 Magnetic sail

-The calculations (by Robert Zubrin and an associate) inspired the idea of a magnetic parachute or sail.
+The calculations (by Robert Zubrin and Dana Andrews) inspired the idea of a magnetic parachute or sail.
 This could be important for interstellar travel because it means that deceleration at the destination can be performed with a magnetic parachute rather than a rocket.